 3. Flexibility

 As your organization grows and changes, your master data management framework will have to keep pace and adapt to your evolving business needs.
-This applies not only to your data governance generally, but also to any software you’re using to manage and integrate your master data.
+This applies also to any software you’re using to manage and integrate your master data, not just to data governance.

 Make sure you choose software that gives you the agility to make changes to your processes quickly and easily, without compromising on quality.